[ BLOG ]

 Voice Typing for Accessibility: Empowering People with Disabilities

 For many of us, tapping away on a keyboard is second nature.
 But for people with physical, cognitive or learning disabilities, and those recovering from injuries, standard input devices can be major barriers to participation.
-Speech recognition offers a more inclusive way to interact with technology: it lets you speak your thoughts and converts them into text, often faster and more accurately than typing.
+Speech recognition offers a more inclusive way to interact with technology: it lets you speak your thoughts and converts them into text.

 The Web Accessibility Initiative (WAI) of the W3C notes that speech recognition can be used for dictating text as well as navigating and activating links and buttons.
-The technology is invaluable for people who cannot use a keyboard or mouse, those with chronic conditions like repetitive stress injury (RSI) and people with cognitive or learning disabilities.
+The technology can be valuable for people who cannot use a keyboard or mouse, those with chronic conditions like repetitive stress injury (RSI) and people with cognitive or learning disabilities.
 Even users with temporary limitations, such as a broken arm, benefit from hands‑free input.

 Why Voice Typing Matters for Accessibility